Hispanic America: Impact

 This idea of the two republics isolated the Hispanic people due to their race.
 It gave Spanish people wealth and power only because of their ethnicity, generating a social hierarchy that left Hispanic Americans in the lowest position at the level of the African slaves Spanish brought with them through the Atlantic slave trade, and them in the highest position.
 Spanish were always considered at the top of the hierarchy and both Indigenous Americans and Africans at the bottom.
 However, sexual relations between these groups developed into mixed raced populations called Castas.
-This partially threatened the hierarchy but Spanish maintained themselves at the top and maintained Hispanic Americans and Africans at the bottom but allowed Castas to position themselves somewhere in the middle.
-However people were often judged and categorised by their level of Spanish, their clothing and their diet as well as their relationship circles.
+This partially threatened the hierarchy, but the Spanish maintained themselves at the top and maintained Hispanic Americans and Africans at the bottom, while allowing Castas to position themselves somewhere in the middle.
+However, people were often judged and categorised by their level of Spanish, their clothing and their diet as well as their relationship circles.
 This system entrenched racial inequalities that persisted long after the colonial period.

 The independence of Hispanic American countries consisted mainly between 1808 and 1826, and was a fruit of the Spanish elites fighting for their territory as they saw an opportunity after the Spanish Independence War (1808-1814) against Napoleon.
 The wars for territories consisted of many battles that were generally violent but ended up being effective for the new local bourgeoisie to gain their independence.
 However, it took long for some of the countries to re-establish economic stability in their territories since most of the wealth had been acquired by the Spanish and was no longer there.